softwaresalt/azdevops-backlogbuilder/README.md

 4. **Update Regularly**: Keep instructions current with project changes
 5. **Team Alignment**: Ensure all team members understand and follow the instructions

+## Using Specialized Agents

+In addition to the general `copilot-instructions.md`, this project utilizes specialized agent files to guide Copilot in specific roles.

+### Product Owner Agent

+A dedicated agent file is located at `.github/agents/productowner.agent.md`.
+This file is designed to help Copilot act as an expert Product Owner when developing the backlog.

+To use this agent, select *productowner* from the list of agents in GitHub Copilot next to the model selector.

 ## Getting Started

 1. **Install GitHub Copilot**